CIE 1931 color space: Color vision

-A color space maps a range of physically produced colors from mixed light, pigments, etc. to an objective description of color sensations registered in the human eye, typically in terms of tristimulus values, but not usually in the LMS color space defined by the spectral sensitivities of the cone cells.
-The tristimulus values associated with a color space can be conceptualized as amounts of three primary colors in a tri-chromatic, additive color model.
-In some color spaces, including the LMS and XYZ spaces, the primary colors used are not real colors in the sense that they cannot be generated in any light spectrum.
+These are all inner products and can be thought of as a projection of an infinite-dimensional spectrum to a three-dimensional color.
+This LMS color model is refined to the LMS color space when the spectral sensitivity "primaries" are defined according to the standard observer.
+The LMS color space can be further transformed into similar three-dimensional color spaces, such as RGB, XYZ, HSV or cognates thereof.
+The tristimulus values associated with a color space can be conceptualized as amounts of three primary colors in a trichromatic, additive color model.
+In some color spaces, including the LMS and XYZ spaces, the primary colors used are not real colors in the sense that they cannot be generated in any spectral power distribution of light.